 We extend a special greeting to you if you are trying to find out more about First Holy Communion for yourself or your child.

-If you are an adult who is seeking more information on how to become a member of the Catholic Church, or if you are a baptized Catholic who never received First Holy Communion, please check out The Rite of Christian Initiation of Adults (RCIA).
-There you will find good information on what that process is and also contact information for the person who can tell you more about it.
+If you are an adult who is seeking more information on how to become a member of the Catholic Church, or if you are a baptized Catholic who never received First Holy Communion, please see our Becoming Catholic page to find more information on The Rite of Christian Initiation for Adults (RCIA) and what the process is as well as contact information.

 If you are visiting our site because your child is approaching second grade, or a little older; and you want to know the process for your child to receive First Holy Communion, we say welcome!
 We know what a busy and exciting time this is for your family, and we want to continue to assist you in raising your child in the faith.